-Giovanni Antonio Canal, called Canaletto (1697-1768), View of the Entrance to the Arsenal, c.
-1732, 47 × 78.8 cm, private collection
+Canaletto (Giovanni Antonio Canal, 1697-1768), , View of the Entrance to the Arsenal, c.
+1732, 47 \times 78.8 cm, private collection

-- This is the entrance to the Arsenal hidden away from the tourist routes to the east of St. Mark's Square. - Venice was a great naval power which depended on its ability to build state-of-the-art warships.
+- This is the entrance to the Arsenal (in Italian 'Arsinale') hidden away from the tourist routes to the east of St. Mark's Square. - Venice was a great naval power which depended on its ability to build state-of-the-art warships.
 The Arsenal is a massive shipyard owned by the state which was responsible for Venice's naval power from the Middle Ages to the the fall of Venice to Napoleon's army in 1797. - It is one of the earliest large-scale industrial production lines and the largest in Europe.
 At its peak it could produce and fit out a fully equipped merchant or naval vessel at the rate of one per day.
 In the rest of Europe this would take months and involve slow, inefficient guild-based hand crafted components.
 Venice invented an almost production line process based on standard components and a new design of keel.
-The vessel was moved down a canal as if on a modern production line so the ships were taken to the specialist workers rather than the workers taking it in turns to go to the ship. - Construction of the Arsenal began in 1104, early in Venice's history and it was rebuilt in 1320 to increase and streamline production.
-By 1450, over 3,000 Venetian merchant ships were in operation and Venice controlled all trade in the Mediterranean.
+The vessel was moved down a canal as if on a modern production line so the ships were taken to the specialist workers rather than the workers taking it in turns to go to the ship.

+Construction of the Arsenal began in 1104, early in Venice's history and it was rebuilt in 1320 to increase and streamline production.
+By 1450, over 3,000